darwin-op/darwin-ach-simple-demo-ros2-python/README.md

 ```

 3. Print FT Left
-Each of the values are a float
+Each of the values are a float.
+Units for x and y values are in N.  Units for lift state is a boolean.
 ```
 print("FT Left = ", end='')
 print(dar.ft_left_x, end='')